Automotive industry in New Zealand: World War II

-In the four years leading up to the outbreak of war the national car fleet had bounced back by 42% from its depression-starved level and New Zealand was second only to the United States in cars per head.
+In the four years leading up to the outbreak of war the national car fleet had bounced back by 42 percent from its depression-starved level and New Zealand was second only to the United States in cars per head.
 Petrol rationing came into force on 5 September 1939 and lasted until 31 May 1950 with just 17 months respite in 1946–1947.
 The volume for private car owners was eased or constricted as the nation's circumstances permitted partly because tankers on a run to New Zealand were unavailable for a long time and in any case the government welcomed reduced foreign currency payments.
 By mid-1942 a rubber shortage put tyres in very short supply, Japan had captured most of the plantations.
 A motor trade journal pointed out that with the standard private petrol ration and the usual mileage from new tyres a set of tyres would last 36 years.
 Newspapers suspecting cheating on petrol supplies threatened to track cars from remote places at well-attended race meetings.
 It became necessary to obtain a licence to buy gumboots and hotwater bottles.

-The US Navy's mid-1942 success in the Battle of the Coral Sea removed the threat of Japanese invasion.
+The United States Navy's mid-1942 success in the Battle of the Coral Sea removed the threat of Japanese invasion.